JoelLefkowitz/joellefkowitz/README.md

 # Joel Lefkowitz

-I am passionate about functional programming and finding elegant solutions to real world problems!

-Presently I am invested in professional development and I am dedicated to producing quality tooling for the open source community.
+I am passionate about functional programming and creating quality tooling for the open source community.

 <br>